Arioch3d/DA_Capstone/README.md

 ## Project Setup Instructions:

-Copy the code link to this repository and clone to your computer.
+- For the repository and clone to your computer.

-Open the repository folder in a code editor; and create the virtual environment in that folder.
+- Open the repository folder in a code editor; and create the virtual environment in that folder.

-Create and Activate a Virtual Environment (commands above)
+- Create and Activate a Virtual Environment (commands above)

-Install the requirements.txt file
+- Install the requirements.txt file

-You can install the required libraries using:
+  - You can install the required libraries using:
     `bash
   pip install pandas matplotlib seaborn numpy
 `

-When you are finished, deactivate the virtual environment and close the repository folder.
+- When you are finished, deactivate the virtual environment and close the repository folder.

 ---